-The first WIC visit (appointment) can take from 1-2 hours.
-The next appointments you have for WIC usually takes between 20 minutes to 1 hour.
-Depending on the person, the next appointment may be in 1, 2 or 3 month
+The first WIC visit (appointment) can take from one to two hours.
+The next appointments you have for WIC usually take between twenty minutes to one hour.
+Depending on the person, the next appointment may be in one, two, or three months.

 Many supermarkets and small stores accept WIC benefits.
-Click on the link for the most recent list of WIC authorized stores that accept WIC benefits.
-Authorized Vendors
+Click HERE for the most recent list of WIC authorized stores that accept WIC benefits.

 Can someone else shop with my WIC benefit(s)?
-Yes. ou should only have a trusted person shop for you.
-You can give them your eWIC card and Pin.
+Yes.
+You should only have a trusted person shop for you.
+You can give them your eWIC card and PIN.

 Can I use my WIC benefits in another state?
-No. Connecticut WIC benefits can only be used at Connecticut WIC-approved stores.
-Your local WIC Office can provide you with a list of WIC approved stores in your area.
+No. Connecticut WIC benefits can only be used at Connecticut WIC approved stores.

-I live in another state; can I use my WIC benefits in Connecticut?
-No. Connecticut WIC approved stores only accept Connecticut WIC checks.
+I live in another state.
+Can I use my WIC benefits in Connecticut?
+No. Connecticut WIC approved stores only transact Connecticut WIC benefits.